Network medicine: Background

-The term "network medicine" was introduced by Albert-László Barabási in an the article "Network Medicine – From Obesity to the 'Diseasome, published in The New England Journal of Medicine, in 2007.
+The term "network medicine" was introduced by Albert-László Barabási in the article "Network Medicine – From Obesity to the 'Diseasome, published in The New England Journal of Medicine, in 2007.
 Barabási states that biological systems, similarly to social and technological systems, contain many components that are connected in complicated relationships but are organized by simple principles.
 Relaying on the tools and principles of network theory, the organizing principles can be analyzed by representing systems as complex networks, which are collections of nodes linked together by a particular biological or molecular relationship.
 For networks pertaining to medicine, nodes represent biological factors (biomolecules, diseases, phenotypes, etc.) and links (edges) represent their relationships (physical interactions, shared metabolic pathway, shared gene, shared trait, etc.).

 Barabasi suggested that understanding human disease requires us to focus on three key networks, the metabolic network, the disease network, and the social network.
 The network medicine is based on the idea that understanding complexity of gene regulation, metabolic reactions, and protein-protein interactions and that representing these as complex networks will shed light on the causes and mechanisms of diseases.
 It is possible, for example, to infer a bipartite graph representing the connections of diseases to their associated genes using the OMIM database.
 The projection of the diseases, called the human disease network (HDN), is a network of diseases connected to each other if they share a common gene.
 Using the HDN, diseases can be classified and analyzed through the genetic relationships between them.
 Network medicine has proven to be a valuable tool in analyzing big biomedical data.